Job Prospects... At a glance

 *Numbers are for the category “Floor Finishers and Painting Trades”.

 The number of painters and floor finishers went down slightly from 2006 to 2013.
 This was probably because of the general economic downturn during this period.

-We expect continued strong growth in employment over the next few years, as there is still strong building activity in Christchurch and Auckland.
+We expect continued strong growth in employment over the next few years, as there is still strong building activity in several regions.
 After 2021 the growth will continue, but at a slower rate.

 Source: Statistics NZ Census and MBIE projections